happycube/cxadc-linux3/README.md

 ### `vmux` (0 to 3, default 2) select physical input to capture.

+[Check the Wiki](https://github.com/happycube/cxadc-linux3/wiki/Types-Of-CX2388x-Cards) for the optimal way to connect your card type!

 A typical TV card has a tuner, a composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment the quickest way is to attach a video signal and see a white flash on signal hook-up and change vmux until you get something.

 ### Commands to Check for Signal Burst

-Creates a video preview of signal depending on RF type you will get an unstable video or just a white flash.
+Creates a video preview of signal depending on the RF signal type you will get an unstable video or just a white flash.

 PAL:
 `sudo ffplay -hide_banner -async 1 -f rawvideo -pixel_format gray8 -video_size 2291x625 -i /dev/cxadc0 -vf scale=1135x625,eq=gamma=0.5:contrast=1.5`